temujin9/mezovy/locations/faerie lands/sundown lands.md

 ## The Autumn Palace
 Vast, magnificent and unapproachable jewel.
 All windows to the "northwest" have been covered from the inside.
 Actually several nested demiplanes, where the windows are gates into the larger realm (and sometimes elsewhere).
 Lord Hob (the Hearth Witch) secures and protects these realm for her at all times.
+In the center lies the Hall of Mirrors, an especially mutable realm that The Queen uses to visit the nine hundred realms she has personal portals to.

 Planar Traits
 - as Typical Planar Traits, plus